maxblumenschein/mdtoanything/README.md

 ## User Defined Variables

 The Latex template files use variables to insert recurring information like author name or adress.
-The variables are defined by ``user_variables_definition.tex`` inside your input directory (Markdown file).
+By default the variables are defined by ``user_variables_definition.tex`` inside your input directory (Markdown file).

 Change the corresponding variables to your individual data: